htcondor/htcondor-ce/docs/installation/htcondor-ce.md

 Next Steps
 ----------

-At this point, you should have an installation of HTCondor-CE that will forward grid jobs into your site's batch system unchanged.
+At this point, you should have an installation of HTCondor-CE that will forward pilot jobs into your site's batch system unchanged.
-If you need to transform incoming grid jobs (e.g. by setting a partition, queue, or accounting group), configure the [HTCondor-CE Job Router](/batch-system-integration).
+If you need to transform incoming pilot jobs (e.g. by setting a partition, queue, or accounting group), configure the [HTCondor-CE Job Router](/batch-system-integration).
 Otherwise, continue to the [this document](/verification) to start the relevant services and verify your installation.